Watch the video version of this article here:

 But to me, it’s also courageous.

-I’d love to hear your thoughts, please share with me in the Lightfilled Parenting Circle here
+I’d love to hear your thoughts, join the conversation here

 B. Ed (Early Childhood)